British pensions scam losses triple in month after freedoms - data

-Losses from pension liberation fraud totalled 4.7 million pounds in May, according to data from national fraud reporting centre Action Fraud, the police said.
+Losses from pension liberation fraud totalled 4.7 million pounds ($7.30 million) in May, according to data from national fraud reporting centre Action Fraud, the police said.

 This compares with 1.5 million pounds in April and is the highest monthly total since Action Fraud began in May 2013.